-STRATEGIC REPORT BUSINESS REVIEW
+BUSINESS REVIEW

-18p (2013:18p) per share was paid on 27 June 2014 and a second interim dividend of 32.5p (2013: 32p) per share has been declared, which is payable on 12 December 2014 to shareholders on the register at 28 November 2014.
-These give a total ordinary dividend for the year of 50.5p compared with 50p for the previous year.
-The Board has also declared a special dividend of 8p (2013: 7p) to be paid at the same time as the second interim dividend.
+Dividends form a key component of the total return to shareholders.
+The income from the portfolio and potential level of dividend payable is reviewed at every board meeting.
+A first interim dividend of 18p (2014:18p) per share was paid on 30 June 2015 and a second interim dividend of 33p (2014: 32.5p) per share has been declared, which is payable on 30 December 2015 to shareholders on the register at 11 December 2015.
+These give a total ordinary dividend for the year of 51p compared with 50.5p for the previous year.
+The Board has also declared a special dividend of 12.3p (2014: 8p) to be paid at the same time as the second interim dividend.
 The dividend history of the Company over the last ten years is shown in the table on page 3.

 Ongoing charges is the industry measure of costs as a percentage of net asset value.
 The expenses of the Company are reviewed at every board meeting, with the aim of managing costs incurred and their impact on performance.
-The ongoing charges figure, which excludes the performance fee, for the year was 0.87%, a slight reduction on last year's 0.96%.
-This ratio is sensitive to the size of the Company, which has increased, as well as the level of costs.
+The ongoing charges figure for the past year, which excludes the performance fee, was 0.71%, compared with 0.87% for the year to 30 September 2014.
+The principal reason for the improvement is the reduction in the basic management fee rate from 0.8% to 0.6% following the Board's renegotiation last year.
 The ten year record of ongoing charges is shown on page 3.